Holoscope: Open and Lightweight Telescope & Honeypot Platform: Deployment of

 \subsubsection{Common senders on different sensors}

 We now focus on differences among senders contributing to unsolicited traffic across sensors.
-Different sensors receive traffic from distinct sender sets; however, overlaps frequently occur. \cref{fig:heatmap} quantifies the ratio of common senders observed by each /24 darknet sensor pair over 15 days.
-To reduce noise, we consider only highly active senders (at least 500 packets during 15 days), representing 5\% of all senders.
+Different sensors receive traffic from distinct sender sets; however, overlaps occur. \cref{fig:heatmap} quantifies the ratio of common senders observed by each /24 darknet sensor pair from 25 July to 3 August.
+To reduce noise, we focus only on highly active senders, defined as senders generating at least 500 packets over the 10-day observation period.
+This subset represents approximately 5\% of all observed senders.

 Italian sensors $A_1$, $A_2$, $B_1$, $B_2$, $C$, and $D$ share over 50\% of senders, likely because their networks belong to the same Autonomous System (AS), making their address ranges similar to senders.
-Overlap increases to 85\%–91\% for sensors on contiguous address blocks ($A$ and $B$ cases).
+Overlap increases to 86\%–91\% for sensors on contiguous address blocks ($A$ and $B$ cases).

-Brazilian sensors $F$ and $G$ share around 65\% of senders, reflecting similar regional visibility within their AS.
-Interestingly, sensor $H$ (Microsoft Azure East US) shows a stronger affinity with Italian sensors (around 58\% overlap) than Brazilian ones (42\%), suggesting cloud-based sensors attract sender populations more akin to those targeting academic or enterprise networks in Europe rather than Latin America.
+Brazilian sensors $F$ and $G$ share around 64\% of senders, reflecting similar regional visibility within their AS.
+Interestingly, sensor $H$ (Microsoft Azure East US) shows a stronger affinity with Italian sensors (around 58\% overlap) than Brazilian ones (43\%), suggesting cloud-based sensors attract sender populations more akin to those targeting academic or enterprise networks in Europe rather than Latin America.
 Sensor $E$, which records the highest unique senders, shares fewer senders with any sensor, confirming its outlier status.

-Comparing the total unique senders observed in \sysname{} with those seen by individual sensors, \sysname{} observes an average of 119 thousand unique sender IPs per day, compared to only 37$–$48 thousand per single /24 sensor.
-Including sensor $E$ (an outlier with 101 thousand senders), the global view reaches 179 thousand unique senders per day.
 These results demonstrate the added value of a distributed observatory: only by aggregating observations from multiple vantage points can we discern spatial diversity and sensor-specific visibility biases.